PID Loop Tuning Technology

 Open-Loop vs. Closed-Loop

 From LOOP-PRO’s perspective: Good data is good data.
-LOOP-PRO was designed to accurately model good process data resulting from both closed-loop Set Point changes and manual changes to Controller Output.
-It works equally well with the data you have.
+LOOP-PRO was designed to accurately model good process data resulting from either closed-loop Set Point changes or manual changes of the Controller Output.
+It works equally well with the data you have, making LOOP-PRO an ideal controller tuning and process optimization solution.

 Controller algorithms generally involve higher order math and can be complex.
 They represent one more possible stumbling block between you and optimized PID control.
 A simple miscalculation can have far reaching implications.
 With LOOP-PRO, that’ll be one less thing for you to worry about.

 LOOP-PRO supports the PID algorithms of all major PLC and DCS systems along with the algorithms of many lesser known brands.
 If connecting live to the process, then LOOP-PRO will automatically identify the controller and associated algorithm.
 If you’re working offline and using historical data, then LOOP-PRO makes it easy to select the right algorithm.
-It’s as easy as point and click – model parameters are converted automatically into the tuning coefficients needed by your controller.
-Among the many PLC and DCS algorithms supported by LOOP-PRO are the following:
+It’s as easy as point and click.
+Model parameters are converted automatically into the tuning coefficients needed by your controller.
+Among the many brands of controllers supported by LOOP-PRO are the following:

 - Automation Direct